Glucose Reabsorption And Kidney's Functions

 The body of an adult contains approximately forty liters of water, which is balanced between intake (from food, drinks, and metabolism) and output (through the skin, breath, urine, and feces).

-The kidneys play a critical role in maintaining the body's homeostasis by filtering blood, reabsorbing glucose, and regulating body water.
+In conclusion, the kidneys play a critical role in maintaining the body's homeostasis by filtering blood, reabsorbing glucose, and regulating body water.
 Understanding these processes is important for understanding how the body functions and how diseases such as diabetes can affect these processes.

 Article Disclaimer